DJBarnes/django-dump-die/docs/source/usage.rst

 :Default: ``False``

 A boolean to specify if passed objects should be deep-copied before being passed into dd/dump logic.
-If set to ``True``, then preserves exact state of object at time of passing into dd/dump.
+If set to ``True``, then preserves the exact state of the object at the time of passing into dd/dump.
 Useful if you are dumping an object, then making changes to that object, and then dumping it again.

 Example::